DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

     \usepackage{pdfpages}
 ...

 \pagebreak

+# Declaration

+I hereby certify that this material, which I now submit for assessment on the program of study as part of M.Sc. in Computer Science (Applied) qualification, is entirely my own work and has not been taken from the work of others - save and to the extent that such work has been cited and acknowledged within the text of my work.

+I hereby acknowledge and accept that this thesis may be distributed to future final year students, as an example of the standard expected of final year projects.

+&nbsp;

+Signed:  Deirdre Hegarty

+Date:  19/03/2019

+\pagebreak

-# Introduction
+# Acknowledgement

+Firstly I would like to thank my supervisor Charles Markham for his continued guidance, encouragement and expertise with this project.
+Charles struck the ultimate balance between providing me with the support I needed whilst allowing me the space that I required to explore this area of study.
+He believed in my project and helped me to grow it from concept to a tangible application.

+I would like to thank Jack for his unending support, patience, and encouragement that remained constant no matter the time of day.

+Thank you to my parents who supported me emotionally and financially through my newest journey into the realm of Computer Science.

+Thanks to Sarah for spending endless hours proof-reading my writings.
+Thank you for always having your door open to me and making sure I had the support that I needed academically and emotionally.
+You have always been my rock, and I admire you greatly for everything that you do and everything that you are.

+Thank you to Gavin for being my big brother.

+I would like to thank all of the faculty at Maynooth University for creating an inviting environment of learning.
+Everyone has been approachable, knowledgeable and supportive and I am very grateful for my experience there.

+Thank you to everyone who has spared some time for me; it is all the small things that matter.

+\pagebreak

-## Abstract
+# Abstract

 The intention of Kay is to explore the encoding of meaning into audio, and how that in turn represents its visual counterpart.
 Using a machine learning framework and audio references, photographs will be dissected into their object content labels.
 These labels will describe what is present in each image.
 Once images have been analysed, an audio sample that best describes each object label are retrieved from an audio reference list.
 The sound descriptions are then recreated in a binaural sound simulation of the input image.
 Multiple detected objects add to the richness and immersion of the scene.
 The result is to create an auditory explanation of the scene through sounds instead of words; to experience a description of an image void of language.

+\pagebreak

+\pagenumbering{arabic}

+# Chapter One: Introduction

+## 1.1 Kay

+The name of the project is a homage to Kathleen (Kay) Antonelli (1921-2006); maiden name Mc.
+Nulty.
+Kay's first language was Irish, which she spoke exclusively until her first days at Hallahan Catholic High School in Philadelphia [@donegalweb].
+From learning English, to graduating Chestnut Hill College with a Bachelors degree in mathematics, to wiring relay multipliers in IBM machines [@kaydoc], Kay's intelligence transcended the gender-based limitation of that era.
+She was a pioneer of her time, teaching herself the skills necessary to work alongside six other women in programming the world's first electronic computer 'Electronic Numerical Integrator and Computer' (ENIAC) [@enaic].
+She stands as an inspirational figure to Irish women in the field of Computer Science.

-## Motivation
+## 1.2 Motivation

 Much research has been invested in the dissection of images into text and speech; both channels embedded in human interpretation and understanding.
 Text-based descriptions are heavily restricted by language.
 Meaning can become lost between the translation of one language description to another.
 Each layer of abstraction introduces an opportunity for miscommunication or ill interpretation of the visual.
-Budd speaks about the lexical ambiguity of language-based descriptions, explaining how "a 'mole' may be a burrowing animal or an information gatherer in an organization [@budd]".
+Budd speaks about the lexical ambiguity of language-based descriptions, explaining how "a 'mole' may be a burrowing animal or an information gatherer in an organization [@budd]."
 This ambiguity not only means that a description may be interpreted in different ways in a given language, but also means that once translated into another language, the chosen interpretation may have been inaccurate.
 This new inaccurate description may then be subjected to its own language specific misinterpretations.
 Thus, creating a tree of correct and incorrect possible descriptions of an event.

 "A picture is worth a thousand words", an English idiom, encapsulates the idea that there are limits associated with language-based descriptions of a scene.
 Ultimately, there can only ever be a finite amount of words that will accurately describe the seen.
 This idiom is said to be derived from an advertisement in Syracuse Post Standard newspaper - "Use a picture.
 It's worth a thousand words [@englishidiom]."

 Listening to speech describing a narrative can reveal to the listener, factual data about the scene.
-Because the predominant exploration of image has been in relation to its conversion into a language-based media, user experience and immersion have been set to the background.
+The predominant exploration of image has been in relation to its conversion into a language-based media, and because of this user experience and immersion have been set to the background.

 The visual and auditory systems overlap; each sensory system providing the missing piece for the other [@seeingsounds].
 Synaesthesia describes the impression of one sense on another, whereas cognition can reflect a learned association of the same.
 Audio has a huge affect on the experience of an event because the "auditory system gives more precise temporal information and appears to dominate perception of when events occur [@seeingsounds2]."
 It is over time that we learn how duration and auditory cognition encodes importance of event.

 An auditory response that is produced naturally by an object can be a pure description of event.
 It evokes a more primitive response that can reduce the misinterpretation of its visual counterpart.
 It is free of language and is an uninhibited description of a real-time interaction.
 Auditory response is less likely to become tarnished by misinterpretation, because it is not dependent on language or speech.
 What is meant by this is, more can be attributed to hearing the sound an object produces as opposed to being presented with a sentence that describes the same.
 Kay seeks to evoke a hearing of "another story behind the main narrative, the hidden story arising from the seat of the unconscious [@soundandsilence]."
 A sense of otherness is created through the use of audio samples as opposed to a formal description of the scene through sentences, synthesised by a vocoder.

-## Problem Statement
+## 1.3 Problem Statement

 According to the 2016 Census, the percentage of people with visual impairment increased by 6% between 2011 - 2016.
 This means that in 2016, 54,810 people living in Ireland were acknowledged as being visually impaired [@censusprofile9].
 The work of Jiang, Lin and Qu addresses real-time image to speech processing.
 Their work outlines the implementation of a system where "both visual object and audio sound can be spatially localized [@letblindsee]."
 Although their project implements spatial sound techniques for placement of audio in space, the use of description through language removes the participant from the immediate experience of the scene.